The type of plants you choose for repotting will have more impact on your results than anything else.

 See a list of easy transplants here.

 Some plants need a little coaxing during the transition.
-Rather than converting their roots to hydroponics, they abandon their existing roots and insist on growing new ones.
+Rather than converting roots to hydroponics, they abandon their existing roots and insist on growing new ones.

 What's a good growing environment?
 Warm temperatures at the roots and lots of humidity at the leaves.
 See more here.